Table of Contents

 Prodromal Schizophrenia

-With this in mind, if a person exhibits these behaviors in conjunction with a family history of psychosis, additional evaluation may be needed to catch the signs of schizophrenia before it gets too advanced.
+With this in mind, if a person exhibits these behaviors in conjunction with a family history of psychosis, doctors may recommend additional evaluation to catch the signs of schizophrenia before it gets too advanced.

 What are the Causes of Schizophrenia?

 As mentioned, the causes of complex mental health disorders like schizophrenia are relatively unknown.
-Factors that cause disorders like this one are thought to include:
+Factors that cause disorders like this one may include:

 Co-Occurring Disorders